By Nicola Wright

 “In fact, according to the 70:20:10 model, learning by doing accounts for 70% of your learning and development.
 Experience in the IT industry or with AWS as illustrated above will really boost your applications.
 However, do not dismiss other work experiences that you have as you will have gained transferable skills that potential employers will value.”

 In short, the experience will almost always trump theoretical knowledge, and the tech sector is increasingly shifting the goalposts in response to the growing number of self-taught IT professionals.
-But if you don’t have a degree to your name, you’ll need to put in extra effort to prove your abilities and demonstrate that you’ve developed the skills you need to do the job.
+But if you don’t have a degree to your name, you’ll need to put in extra effort to prove your abilities and show that you’ve developed the skills you need to do the job.

 Speaking from her own experience as an Economics undergraduate who was encouraged to pursue a path as a software engineer, Rebecca has seen both the leg-up having a degree can give to professionals, and the wide choice of roads that can lead someone to a career in AWS.